Services & Information/ Collaborative Courts

 Violation of Probation (VOP) Court

-Launched in 2008, Violation of Probation Court offers felony probationers who commit a new non-violent, non-serious offense qualify to participate in VOP Court.
+Launched in 2008, felony probationers who commit a new non-violent, non-serious offense qualify to participate in Violation of Probation (VOP) Court.
 If found to be in violation of their probation, the judge sentences the offender to the same options available as if the offense was charged as a new case.
-A VOP case is resolved with a court trial rather than a jury trial, and is typically resolved in an average of 13 days, 32 days less than if charged with a new crime.
-By reducing the number of court appearances and reducing the number of days the offender spends in jail, this program saved Sacramento County $12.6 million in its first two years.
+A VOP case is resolved with a Court vs. jury trial, and is typically resolved in an average of 13 days, 32 days less than if charged with a new crime.
+Learn More